-Many traditional holiday dishes are easy to make healthier.
-Start with these five recipes for delicious holiday classics!
+Many traditional Thanksgiving dishes are easy to make healthier.
+Start with these six recipes for delicious holiday classics!

 The turkey is at the center of the stage on Thanksgiving!
 This recipe uses avocado oil instead of hydrogenated oils or butter to baste the turkey, making it a non-inflammatory dairy-free alternative.

-Looking for a healthy spin on mashed potatoes?
-Try our mashed sweet potatoes!
+Looking for a healthy spin on sweet potatoes (minus the marshmallows)?
+Try our Baked Sweet Potatoes Fries!
 Sweet potatoes have a lower glycemic index than white potatoes, making them a smart option that doesn’t spike blood sugar.
-They are also packed with fiber, potassium, vitamin C, and vitamin A.
+They are also packed with fiber, potassium, vitamin C, and vitamin A. The recipe called for paprika, garlic, and chili, but you can skip the spices if you’re allergic or just want to keep it simple.
+For a different take on sweet potatoes, try this Mashed Sweet Potatoes recipe.

 Don’t miss out on this classic comfort food this holiday season.
 Our gluten-free stuffing recipe is dairy-free and can also be made vegan if you use an egg replacer.
 Of course, we used apple cider vinegar and some of our other favorite ingredients, but it still has the classic flavor of traditional holiday stuffing.